-Several users have reported that they were unable to access the iTunes Store (or unable to purchase from iTunes Store) on their computers or iOS devices.
+If so, you are not alone!
+Several readers tell us that they are unable to access the iTunes Store (or unable to purchase from iTunes Store) on their computers or iDevices

 If you recently updated a payment method, please note that after you change your payment information, the iTunes Store places a temporary authorization hold on your credit card to verify your updated account information.

 Follow These Quick Tips to Fix the Error “please contact iTunes support to complete this transaction”